victornedelchev/sceleton/cheat-sheet.md

  - add error message util
 20. Show error notification
  - show in the main layout
- - pass error to render
+ - pass error to render in login and register pages